PracticesAntitrust and Unfair Competition

 EducationJordan graduated from Eastern Michigan University in 2007 with a Bachelor of Arts in Economics and Political Science.
 He earned his Juris Doctor from Chicago-Kent College of Law in 2010, where he was a member of the Moot Court Honor Society.

 AdmissionsJordan was admitted to the Illinois bar in 2010.
-He has also been admitted to the United States Courts of Appeals for the Seventh and Eleventh Circuits and the U.S. District Courts for the Northern District of Illinois (including the trial bar), the Central District of Illinois, and the Southern District of Indiana.
+He has also been admitted to the United States Courts of Appeals for the Seventh and Eleventh Circuits and the U.S. District Courts for the Northern District of Illinois (including the trial bar), the Central District of Illinois, the Southern District of Indiana, and the District of Nebraska.